Guide to Narcissistic Victim Syndrome

 Reconnecting with your true self and rediscovering your passions, interests, and values is essential to healing from Narcissistic Victim Syndrome.

-Take the time to explore your own needs and desires, and work towards reestablishing your sense of identity.
+Take the time to explore your own needs and desires and work towards reestablishing your sense of identity.

 5. Forgive Yourself